Architectural Facade Elements: A Complete Guide to How They Are Made

 Type of binder

-Architectural stone, fiberglass concrete.
+Architectural stone, glass-fiber-reinforced concrete.

 Polymer concrete, acrylic coatings, fiberglass.